Skip to contents

 Own an instrument only when its recent return is positive enough and today’s close is above its moving average.

 That rule needs one momentum feature and one trend feature.
-A feature map gives readable aliases to your R code while preserving ledgr’s exact engine feature IDs.
+A feature map gives your strategy code readable aliases while preserving ledgr’s exact engine feature IDs.

 features <- ledgr_feature_map(